Car exhausts have four main functions:

 - The orange engine light coming on – this is often caused by one of the oxygen (lambda) sensors failing.

-Exhaust and catalyst converter maintenance allow the reduction of harmful emissions into the atmosphere.
+Exhaust and catalytic converter maintenance allow the reduction of harmful emissions into the atmosphere.